scrapinghub/web-poet/docs/intro/from-ground-up.rst

 1. Standardize a list of possible inputs for the page objects.
 This helps with reusability of extraction code across different environments.
-For example, if you want to support extraction from raw HTTP response bodies, you need to figure out how to populate :class:`~.ResponseData` in the given environment, and that's all.
+For example, if you want to support extraction from raw HTTP response bodies, you need to figure out how to populate :class:`~.HttpResponse` in the given environment, and that's all.

    Users are free to define their own inputs (input types), but they may be less portable across environments - which can be fine.

-   Currently only :class:`~.ResponseData` is defined in web-poet.
+   Currently only :class:`~.HttpResponse` is defined in web-poet.

 2. Define an interface for the Page Object itself.
 This allows to have a code which can instantiate and use a Page Object without knowing